Skip to Content

 The County currently only collects male and female gender identity data for its workforce as the County is required to report data regarding those two genders to the EEOC.
 The County is considering adding additional gender identities to its data collection in the future for greater representation.

-If you have trouble accessing any of the embeded charts below please contact the County of Sonoma Human Resources Department for assistance.
+If you have trouble accessing any of the embedded charts, please contact the County of Sonoma Human Resources Department for assistance.